Target species

 Laboratory studies in rats and mice have not produced any evidence of teratogenic effects.

 The safety of the veterinary medicinal product in dogs and cats has not been established during pregnancy and lactation.
-Use only accordingly to the benefit/risk assessment by the responsible veterinarian.
+Use only according to the benefit-risk assessment by the responsible veterinarian.

 In order to ensure efficacy, the veterinary medicinal product should not be used in combination with bacteriostatic antibiotics (macrolides, sulfonamides and